perma-id/w3id.org/stahl/README.md

 # /stahl/
-This [W3ID](https://w3id.org) provides a persistent URI namespace for the simulation, worflow and steel ontology StahlDigital.
+This [W3ID](https://w3id.org) provides a persistent URI namespace for the simulation, workflow, and steel ontology, StahlDigital.

 ## Uses
 This namespace represents a general ontology and rdf lookup an resolution.